-The second Color Run to hit Baltimore happens Sunday, November 17!
-In case you missed the May event, view the colorful photos here.
+The third Color Run to hit Baltimore happens Saturday, April 19!
+In case you missed the events last year, view the colorful photos here.
 Cool Kids Campaign has been selected once again as the charity recipient for this event.
-At this time, volunteer slots are totally filled.
-THANK YOU BALTIMORE!

 What is The Color Run™?

 The Color Run™ 5K is a unique experience focused less on speed and more on crazy COLOR fun with friends and family.
 Color runners come in all different ages, shapes, sizes and speeds; but everyone toeing the start line has a blast!
 Whether you’re a casual morning mall walker or an Olympic athlete, the 3 miles of The Color Run™ course will be the most memorable and colorful run of your life!

 Each kilometer of the event is associated with a designated color: yellow, orange, pink and blue.
 As the runners and walkers reach the kilometer COLOR zones, they are blitzed by volunteers, sponsors, and staff with COLOR (dyed cornstarch).
 All products are 100% natural and safe.
 You can eat the stuff if you’d like, although we have tried it and don’t suggest it – surprisingly high in calories and leaves a chalky aftertaste!
 Of course, we save the best for last, ending the race with a color extravaganza of epic proportions.